w8be/OpenSkyDash/README.md

   - Kp 5+ (red): Storm — significant HF disruption, possible blackouts on higher bands

 **Data source:** NOAA Space Weather Prediction Center (SWPC) and KC2G.com JSON feeds.
 Updates every 15 minutes.

 ---

-## Audio Alerts

-SkyDash can play audible tones when new items appear in data feeds — useful for monitoring while doing other tasks in the shack.

-**Supported feeds:** POTA Spots, SOTA Spots, WWFF Spots, WWBOTA Spots, DX Cluster, DXpeditions, Contests.

-**How to enable:**

-1. Open **Settings** and click the **Alerts** tab.
-2. Toggle any feed **ON** to enable audio alerts for that feed.
-3. Select a tone from the dropdown — 9 Web Audio presets are available (Ping, High Ping, Low Tone, Sharp, Beep, Two-Tone, Simple, Chime, Chirp).
-4. Click the speaker button to preview the selected tone.
-5. Adjust the **Master Volume** slider to set the overall alert volume.

-All feeds default to **OFF**.
-Settings persist in localStorage.

-**Behavior notes:**

-- Alerts are suppressed on initial page load (no noise from existing data).
-- Alerts are suppressed for 5 seconds after returning to a background tab (prevents a flood of tones from stale data refreshing).
-- A 10-second cooldown per feed prevents rapid-fire alerts from high-volume feeds like DX Cluster.
-- One tone plays per batch of new items, not per individual item.
-- Tones are generated via the Web Audio API — no sound files are downloaded.

----

-## Auto-Refresh on Update

-When the server is updated with a new version (e.g., via `git pull` + restart, or a Railway deployment), all connected browsers automatically detect the change and reload.
-There is nothing to configure.

-**How it works:** The frontend polls `/api/version` every 60 seconds.
-When the returned version number changes, a toast notification appears at the bottom of the screen ("🔄 SkyDash Updated — v15.0.0 → v15.1.0 — Reloading...") and the page reloads after 3 seconds.
-The version is read from `package.json` as the single source of truth.

----